 Haiilo Internal Communication Info Overload

-In the realm of internal communications, the transfer and management of knowledge within an organization is the name of the game.
+In the realm of internal corporate communications, the transfer and management of knowledge within an organization is the name of the game.
 Information communication, or knowledge management communication, is about more than just conveying data – it’s about ensuring that the right information reaches the right people at the right time and that this information is retained, understood, and utilized effectively.

 The issue many organizations face is not a lack of information but rather how to manage, share, and sustain it without overwhelming their employees.
 The ability to filter, curate, and distribute knowledge is crucial – an overloaded employee can be just as uninformed as one who lacks access to information because excess can lead to disengagement.